Robpol86/robpol86.com/docs/posts/2025/2025-07-21-truenas-scale-telegraf.md

 ## Prerequisites

 Before starting we need to configure TrueNAS to use apps.
 For this guide we're using **Vault** as the pool and we'll be creating a few datasets.
 One dataset per app and one all-encompassing dataset for organizational purposes.
-This is the layout we'll be using:
+This is the structure we'll be using:

 ```